adeira/universe/src/mrtnzlml-meta/docs/relay/local-schema.md

 $ relay-compiler --src ./packages --schema ./packages/schema.graphql --verbose
 ```

-File `schema.local.graphql` must be somewhere in `src` folder with the `*.graphql` extension.
+File `schema.local.graphql` must be somewhere in `--src` folder with the `*.graphql` extension.
 You should be good to go - just fetch the fields as usual.
 You have to commit local update to fill these fields and types:

 ```js
 Relay.commitLocalUpdate(environment, store => {